LampardNguyen234/drng/README.md

 1. The number of parties is known beforehand as shown in the `config.py` file.
 In practice, there should be an initialization stage for parties to register.
 For the sake of implementation convenience, we discard this phase.
 2. The **Requester** will publish the final random beacon `M` and the corresponding proof `(c, z)` onto the **PDL**.
 In practice, this is not required.
 3. Key sharing is secure and trusted.
 4. The **PDL** and **Requester** sides are secure (i.e. adversary cannot control them and/or obtain keys) and have nothing to do with each other (they are independent of each other).
 Connection between them is secure and trusted (e.g. communication happens over TLS/SSL and both servers know each others identity).
-In practice, this